-National parks preserve the legacies of visionaries such as Martin Luther King Jr., Harriet Tubman, Frederick Douglass and Booker T. Washington, as well as landmark sites in the struggle for equality, including the Brown v.
-Board of Education and Little Rock Central High School National Historic Sites and dozens of Civil War battlefields where soldiers fought and died to end slavery and preserve the union.
+National parks preserve the legacies of visionaries such as Martin Luther King Jr., Harriet Tubman, Frederick Douglass and Booker T. Washington.
+They also protect landmark sites in the struggle for equality, including those included in the Emmett and Mamie Till-Mobley National Monument, Brown v.
+Board of Education and Little Rock Central High School national historic sites, and dozens of Civil War battlefields where soldiers fought and died to end slavery and preserve the union.

-Yet many other lesser-known parks share compelling and unexpected stories.
-Here are nine fascinating but less obvious places to learn about Black history.
+Yet many other lesser-known parks share compelling and unexpected stories related to Black history.
+Here are 11 fascinating but less obvious places to explore this aspect of our country’s past.

 1. Paterson Great Falls National Historical Park, New Jersey

 Home to the second-largest waterfall east of the Mississippi, Paterson Great Falls preserves the history of America’s first planned industrial city.

 New Jersey’s Hinchliffe Stadium nearly met the wrecking ball, but this field of dreams — the first National Historic Landmark honoring baseball — is hosting pro games once again.See more ›

 In 2014, the park was expanded to include Hinchliffe Stadium, a venue with deep connections to Negro League Baseball and 20th-century African American history.
 Iconic clubs including the Newark Eagles (pictured above), New York Cubans and New York Black Yankees all played at Hinchliffe, and Hall of Famers Monte Irvin and Larry Doby — the first Black player in Major League Baseball’s American League — began their careers there.
 Legendary composer and bandleader Duke Ellington played one of his last major concerts with his orchestra at Hinchliffe in the early 1970s.